 Please read in the Proceedings the reports of the District Directors and the Minutes of the District Workshops and the Fall Board of Management meeting.
 This chairman has attended all state meetings and workshops during her 2 year term.
 The 2nd year began with a planning meeting of the State Regent, District Directors and the Coordinator of Districts.
 A letter of information was placed in every regent's summer packet.
 The format of the workshops was the same as 1990.
 Summer workshops were well attended as well as the Fall Board of Management meeting.
 Plans are being completed for the 1992 summer workshops and Fall Board of Management.
 Sincere thanks go to the District Directors: Mrs. Billy W. Hunter, NE; Mrs. Charles E. Beams, NW; Mrs. G. C. Lee, SE and Mrs. J. C. Serrato, Jr., SW, for their dedicated work and support.
+Special thanks also go to the chapters, regents and members hosting the workshops and Fall Board of Management meeting the workshops and Fall Board of Management and support.
 Special thanks also go to the chapters, regents and members hosting the workshops and Fall Board of Management meeting.
-Madam State Regent, thank you for your guidance and leadership these 2 years.
-Your advice and assistance has been most appreciated.
+Hunter, NE; hunter, hunter has been most appreciated.
 It has been a pleasure and honor serving you and the Georgia State Society.